getodk/docs/getting-started.rst

 .. tip::

   - ODK Build is a great tool for simple forms.
-For more complex forms, try `ODK XLSForm <http://xlsform.org/>`_.
+For more complex forms, try `XLSForm <http://xlsform.org/>`_.
   - ODK Build can also be run locally. `Desktop versions are available for download here <https://opendatakit.org/downloads/download-category/build/>`_.

 .. link to list of more form design options